madwizard-org/webauthn-ui/README.md

 Install the module with `npm install webauthn-ui`.

 The library is available as ES and UMD modules.
-Both libraries are ES5 compatible.
+Both libraries are ES5 compatible, but do require a Promise implementation.
+For IE11 this means you need to use a polyfill such as [es6-promise](https://github.com/stefanpenner/es6-promise).
 Although all browsers that support WebAuthn support ES modules as well, it is still useful to support ES5 browsers for graceful handling in case WebAuthn is not supported.

 ### ES module